 Photo: Devon Cass

-Soprano, Jennifer Sgroe began her musical career in dance and musical theater before transitioning into the operatic repertoire.
+Soprano, Jennifer Sgroe began her musical career in dance and musical theater before transitioning into opera.

-Internationally, Ms. Sgroe has been heard at the Sastamala Gregoriana Early Music Festival in Karkku, Finland and The Dartington Festival (United Kingdom) as the Angel in Handel’s Jephtha with conductor Graeme Jenkins.
-Other concert performances include the soprano soloist in Brahms’ Ein Deutsches Requiem, also at Dartington, Handel’s Messiah with Commonwealth Opera, the Pergolesi Stabat Mater, and Schubert’s Mass in A-flat Major in Graz, Austria.
+Internationally, Ms. Sgroe has been heard at the Sastamala Gregoriana Early Music Festival in Karkku, Finland and The Dartington Festival (United Kingdom) under the direction of conductor Graeme Jenkins.
+Highlight concert performances include the soprano soloist in Brahms’ Ein Deutsches Requiem and The Angel in Handel's Jephtha both at Dartington, Handel’s Messiah with Commonwealth Opera, the Pergolesi Stabat Mater, and Schubert’s Mass in A-flat Major at AIMS in Graz, Austria.

-She was a winner of the National Opera Association Vocal Competition, the Opera New Hampshire Vocal Competition, the David Adams Art Song Competition and Boston-area NATSAA competition where she went on to compete as a New England Regional Finalist.
-She has been named a NATS Foundation Award Winner, and a Liberace Scholar for Excellence in the Creative and Performing Arts.
+She was a was a winner of the National Opera Association Vocal Competition, the Settimane di Lugano International Festival Competition, the 2010 David Adams Art Song Competition, and the 2010 Opera New Hampshire Vocal Competition.
+She won 2nd place in the 2010 Boston area NATS Artist Award (NATSAA) recital competition and went on to represent Boston as a New England Regional Finalist.
+She has been named a NATS Foundation Award Winner and a Liberace Scholar for Excellence in the Creative and Performing Arts.

 Ms. Sgroe is also a grant award recipient from the Massachusetts Cultural Council, and as a result will present a series of recital programs which focus uniquely upon the maritime culture and history of New England.